 A simple heuristic that is often used to very good ends is Local Search.
 Local Search is a metaheuristic, i.e., final solutions are constructed by iteratively improving a start solution.
 The general idea is that in each iteration the algorithm searches a specified neighborhood for better solutions than the current one.
-If at least one such solution is found the algorithm progresses to the next iteration with one of the better solutions (typically the best one in the neighborhood, equivalent to steepest descent).
-If no better solution can be found in the neighborhood the algorithm has converged to a local optimum and is terminated.
-Usually, this algorithm is repeated multiple times with different starting solutions (since, obviously, different starting solutions can lead to different local optima).
-This kind of algorithm typically depends on the definition of (1) a suitable neighborhood and (2) a senseful selection of starting solutions.
-We use the following neighborhood definition: a complete solution vector is in the neighborhood of an original vector if the two vectors have a Hamming distance of 1, i.e., if they differ in exactly one bit.
-We have visualized this neighborhood definition in Figure 8.
+If at least one such solution is found, the algorithm progresses to the next iteration with one of the better solutions (typically, the best one in the neighborhood, equivalent to steepest descent).
+If no better solution can be found in the neighborhood, the algorithm has converged to a local optimum and is terminated.
+Usually, this algorithm is repeated multiple times with different starting solutions (because different starting solutions can lead to different local optima).
+This kind of algorithm typically depends on the definition of: 1) a suitable neighborhood and 2) a senseful selection of starting solutions.
+We use the following neighborhood definition: A complete solution vector is in the neighborhood of an original solution if the two solutions represented as binary vectors have a Hamming distance of 1, i.e., if they differ in exactly 1 bit.